Margaret Bevan: Later years

-Margaret Bevan married engineer Edgar J. Gealy of Scranton in November 1915; both of his parents were from Wales.
+Margaret Bevan married engineer Edgar J. Geally of Scranton in November 1915; both of his parents were from Wales.
 Their first child, a son, was born in Wilkes-Barre in 1918.
 She was soon after preaching as "Mrs. Maggie Bevan Gealy."
 She was "Mrs. Margaret B. Gealey" of Kingston, Pennsylvania when she preached at Cambridge, Massachusetts in 1920.
 In 1923 she played the title role in a Wilkes-Barre production of "Princess Bonnie", a musical to benefit the American Legion.

 The Gealys moved to Pittsburgh in 1928 for Edgar's work.
 In the 1930s and 1940s Margaret was active in the Women's Welsh Club of Pittsburgh, and still involved with music.
-She died before July 1954.
+She died in 1953.